|obverse Chapter 3·||Turning Signs (Contents)||References||blog|

 Nature's own guidance system must encompass yours and mine.
 We assume that there is such a universal guidance system because we read the signs of regularities in nature.
 Science is the attempt to formulate the rules governing the processes we observe.
-As long as these formulae serve to guide our actions appropriately (that is, to the extent that they enable us to take a next step on the path), we continue to use them.
+As long as these formulae serve to guide our actions appropriately (that is, to the extent that they enable us to take a next step into a viable future), we continue to use them.
 Yet in our moments of waking we know there is always more to discover.
 Carlos Castaneda (or his ‘Toltec’ mentors) encapsulated this in the set of precepts called ‘the rule of stalkers,’ which is necessary for the ‘warrior's’ life but also ‘applies to everyone’:

 The first precept of the rule is that everything that surrounds us is an unfathomable mystery.The second precept of the rule is that we must try to unravel these mysteries, but without ever hoping to accomplish this.The third, that a warrior, aware of the unfathomable mystery that surrounds him, and aware of his duty to try to unravel it, takes his rightful place among mysteries and regards himself as one.
 Consequently, for a warrior there is no end to the mystery of being, whether being means being a pebble, or an ant, or oneself.
 That is a warrior's humbleness.— Castaneda (1981, 281)

 A similar spirit pervades the four bodhisattva vows of Mahayana Buddhism, though here compassion comes to the foreground:

 Sentient beings are innumerable; I vow to save them.